-• The university encourages anyone who believes they have experienced intimate partner violence, sexual assault, or stalking to make a report to law enforcement.

-- If the incident occurred on campus, contact Campus Safety at 315-228-7911. - If the incident occurred in Hamilton, contact the Hamilton Police Department or the New York State Police by calling 9-1-1. - If you are uncertain where the incident occurred or which agency to contact, Campus Safety is available to help you determine which agency has jurisdiction and will help you to report the matter to that agency if you wish.
+- The University encourages anyone who believes they have experienced intimate partner violence, sexual assault, or stalking to make a report to law enforcement. - If the incident occurred on campus, contact the Campus Safety Department at 315-228-7911.
+If the incident occurred in Hamilton, contact the Hamilton Police Department or the New York State Police by calling 9-1-1. - · If the incident occurred in Hamilton, contact the Hamilton Police Department or the New York State Police by calling 9-1-1. - If you are uncertain where the incident occurred or which agency to contact, Campus Safety is available to help you determine which agency has jurisdiction and will help you to report the matter to that agency if you wish.